EldrML/AS2T-Bx/README.md

-# AS2T-LF
+# AS2UTE
-(A SysML 2 Transformation Lens Framework)
+(A SysML 2 Universal Transformation Effort)

-An attempt to map [SysML 2](https://github.com/Systems-Modeling/SysML-v2-Release) conventions to popular programming languages, and vice-versa.
+An early attempt to map [SysML 2](https://github.com/Systems-Modeling/SysML-v2-Release) conventions to popular programming languages, and vice-versa.

 List of potential languages:
 - Python